LeoIacca/rPOP/README.md

 In the paper, we validated a quantification approach requiring:

-- Extraction of average binding values from the GAAIN volumes of interest, i.e. ctx with whole cerebellum as reference.
-The ROIs are also redistributed in the GitHUB repo after being resliced to match dimensions of images produced by rPOP.
+- Extraction of average binding values from the GAAIN 2mm volumes of interest, i.e. ctx with whole cerebellum as reference.
+The files are readily available at http://www.gaain.org/centiloid-project (direct download link -> https://www.gaaindata.org/data/centiloid/Centiloid_Std_VOI.zip)
 - Calculation of Standardized Uptake Value Ratio (SUVR) with the ctx/wc ratio
 - Conversion to Centiloids using tracer-specific formulas as described in the paper.